ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/pure_histogram_algorithm_description.md

 In this document we want to describe MDAlgorithms which exclusively operate on histogram-type workspaces.
-It is not intention to give an algorithmically exact representation of the Mantid implemntations but rather to get a good understanding of their functionality and their dependence on data-structure-specific features.
+It is not intention to give an algorithmically exact representation of the Mantid implementations but rather to get a good understanding of their functionality and their dependence on data-structure-specific features.

 This investigation is currently halted, since histogram-type algorithms are not